Mixed-state additivity properties of magic monotones based on quantum relative entropies for single-qubit states and beyond: Magic states and magic monotones

-In this work, we mainly focus on single-qubit states.
+For single-qubit states, the set of stabilizer states has a simple geometric characterization inside the Bloch sphere.
 We say that a pure state $\ket{\psi}$ is stabilized by an operator $P$ if $P\ket{\psi} = \ket{\psi}$.
 The single-qubit pure stabilizer states are the states that are stabilized by the Pauli operators as well as their products with $\pm \mathds{1}$.
 These are the states $\ket{0}$, $\ket{1}$, $\ket{+}:=(\ket{0}+\ket{1})/\sqrt{2}$, $\ket{-}:=(\ket{0}-\ket{1})/\sqrt{2}$, $\ket{+i}:=(\ket{0}+i\ket{1})/\sqrt{2}$, $\ket{-i}:=(\ket{0}-i\ket{1})/\sqrt{2}$.
 The set of all the stabilizer states in the Bloch sphere forms an octahedron whose vertexes are the pure stabilizer states.
 In this work, we mainly focus on multi-qubit systems.
 The resource theory of magic can also be formulated for higher-dimensional qudit systems.
 We refer to~\cite{veitch2014resource,campbell2012magic} for a formal definition.
 In the following, we sometimes consider some standard magic states subject to depolarizing noise.
 The depolarizing channel is defined by the map

 where $p \in [0,1]$.

 Resource monotones quantify the resource of a quantum state.
 We call a function $\mathfrak{R} : \mathcal{S}(A) \rightarrow [0, + \infty]$ a resource monotone if it does not increase under free operations, i.e., if $\mathfrak{R}(\rho) \geq \mathfrak{R}(\mathcal{E}(\rho))$ for any state $\rho$ and any free operation $\mathcal{E} \in \mathcal{O}_\mathcal{F}$.
 In the resource theory of magic, resource monotones are called magic monotones.
 In this work, we will mainly be concerned with the magic monotones based on the $\alpha$-$z$ R\'enyi relative entropies.
 This allows us to address in a compact way several magic monotones already introduced in the literature.
 Although there are several ways to define free operations in the resource theory of magic~\cite{veitch2014resource,seddon2019quantifying,seddon2021quantifying}, in this work we do not specify any set of free operations since the $\alpha$-$z$ R\'enyi relative entropies of magic are monotone for any choice of free operations.
 We say that $\mathfrak{R}$ is \textit{tensor sub-additive} (or just sub-additive) for the states $\rho_1$ and $\rho_2$ if $\mathfrak{R}(\rho_1 \otimes \rho_2) \leq \mathfrak{R}(\rho_1) + \mathfrak{R}(\rho_2)$.
 Moreover, we say that $\mathfrak{R}$ is \textit{tensor additive} (or just additive) for the states $\rho_1$ and $\rho_2$ if $\mathfrak{R}(\rho_1 \otimes \rho_2) = \mathfrak{R}(\rho_1) + \mathfrak{R}(\rho_2)$.